nanees15/SWE/README.md

 * Post-Condition:
     * if driver confirmed request, system should increment driver's number of rides
-    * if driver rejected request, forward request to another driver.
+    * if driver rejected request, match will be executed again.

 * Output:
     * If driver confirmed the request, the ride should start, pickup location, rider info and estimated time should appear and driver should head to it.